Souvenir060/mini-testbed/README.md

 ## Current status

 - Registry contains `agent-1` and `agent-2`
-- Index contains organization `shuwen-demo`
+- Index contains organization `yourname-demo`
 - Dashboard can resolve a URN, fetch CatalogEntry, fetch AgentFacts, select A2A endpoint, and call the agent

 ## Next goals